More at rubyonrails.org:

 resources :photos

-In Rails, a resourceful route provides a mapping between HTTP verbs and URLs to controller actions.
-By convention, each action also maps to a specific CRUD operation in a database.
+In Rails, resourceful routes provide a mapping from incoming requests (a combination of HTTP verb + URL) to controller actions.
+By convention, each action generally maps to a specific CRUD operation on your data.
 A single entry in the routing file, such as:

 resources :photos